Phillip Island

 Phillip Island (Boonwurrung: Corriong, Worne or Millowl) is an Australian island about 125 km south-southeast of Melbourne, Victoria.
-The island is named after Governor Arthur Phillip, the first Governor of New South Wales, by explorer and seaman George Bass, who sailed in an whaleboat, arriving from Sydney on 5 January 1798.
+The island is named after Governor Arthur Phillip, the first Governor of New South Wales, by explorer and seaman George Bass, who sailed in a whaleboat, arriving from Sydney on 5 January 1798.

 Phillip Island forms a natural breakwater for the shallow waters of the Western Port.
 It is 26 km long and 9 km wide, with an area of about 101 km2.
 It has 97 km of coastline and is part of the Bass Coast Shire.